zuozhenggh/learning-library/developer-library/apex/cicd-workflow/provision/provision.md

 2. With this tool, you can create additional environments, by creating new workspaces and/or schemas.

-  Remember that DB change tracking is per SCHEMA, and application change tracking is per application, so if you decide to create multiple applications in the same schema, make sure the applications are always deployed together otherwise one app schema changes may cause issues in the other.
+  *Remember that DB change tracking is per SCHEMA, and application change tracking is per application, so if you decide to create multiple applications in the same schema, make sure the applications are always deployed together otherwise one app schema changes may cause issues in the other app.*

-  The preferred way to use multiple applications is to create a schema per application, and then aggregates those schemas into grouping by workspace.
+  The preferred way to use multiple applications is to create a schema per application, and then grouping those schemas into a workspace.

 You may proceed to the next lab.